 - Best Combat Trigger for All-Around Use

 - Best Dual Stage Match Trigger

 - Is It Worth Upgrading Your AR Trigger?

 The best triggers will “break” without any warning – this increases accuracy because you cannot flinch to anticipate the recoil of the shot.
-Also, if you are not thinking about the trigger break, it means you have greater focus on the task at hand and makes you a better operator.
+Also, if you are not thinking about the trigger break, it means you have a greater focus on the task at hand which makes you a better operator.

 A good trigger doesn’t have to be pulled back a long way before it “breaks” and fires a shot.
-This very short travel prevents application of excessive force which can lead to inaccurate shots fired.
-The short travel also means that resetting for a next shot is quicker so you can put more accurate rounds downrange.
+This very short travel prevents the application of excessive force which can lead to inaccurate shots fired.
+The short travel also means that resetting for the next shot is quicker so you can put more accurate rounds downrange.